£29.99 – £59.99

 The Tashkurgan landrace is best classified together with the Mazar-i-Sharif strain not as Hindu Kush but as ‘Afghan Turkestani’.
 It shares traits with landraces from the historic Central Asian hashish centres to its north such as Bukhara.
 But exactly how this Tashkurgan strain relates to the Mazari landrace, which is now cultivated throughout Afghanistan, is not clear.
 Provisionally it can be regarded as a variation upon that theme.
 Notably, hashish farmers traditionally leave harvest of this landrace until late, well into senescence, for the desired resin, as is the practice when cultivating the Mazari landrace.

-Specific qualities of live plants at the source site in Tashkurgan were noted by the collector, namely intense berry fruit aromas.
+Specific qualities of live plants at the source site in Tashkurgan were noted by the collector, namely intense black currant and berry fruit aromas.
 These transferred to the sieved resin.

 Under native conditions, the typical leaflet width of this Afghan landrace strain tends to the narrower end of the spectrum, but broad leaflets are not unusual.
 Within landrace populations from the wider Hindu Kush region, leaflet widths range from broad to narrow, as in authentic Chitrali and Mazari strains.
 CBD and rarer cannabinoids are likely to be exhibited.